 You notice that as you spend more time on these networks, more people are talking to you and you’re expanding your reach.

 STEP 4.
-Then three weeks or more before the grand opening, you announce your running a competition.
+Then three weeks or more before the grand opening, you announce you’re running a competition.
 You upload photos or video of the worst nails you’ve seen and ask your social media community to do the same.
 The winner with the worst nails gets free nail treatments for a month or something as their prize.
 Your Internet audience loves the contest.
 After all, who hasn’t had a bad haircut before?

 By now, photos are uploaded, videos are being posted and people are spending time with you and your brand.
 By the time opening day runs around, you’ve built up so much interest in your nail Salon that people are dying to find out more.
 On opening day, you send out a digital coupon to your social network – 20% off of a nail treatment if you mention the network you found it on.